Know your footprint and implement decarbonization strategies

 Futurepast can facilitate planning and decision-making within an organization to reduce carbon emissions, mitigate impacts from climate change, assess strategic opportunities, and respond to changing market preferences.

-2. You Want to Quantify Your Organization’s Carbon Emissions
+Quantify Your Organization’s Carbon Emissions

 Management wants information about its GHG emissions at the organizational level or at the facility level to help implement its carbon strategy.
 You need a greenhouse gas inventory.